Velotales/pyInkDisplay/README.md

 ## Details
 This project takes an image, either locally, or remotaly, and displays it on an e-ink display.

-This was writter on a Raspberry Pi Zero W 2, using Waveshare's 7.3 inch 7 color e-ink display.
+This was written for a Raspberry Pi Zero W 2, using Waveshare's 7.3 inch 7 color e-ink display.

 ## Libraries
 This project pulls in Rob Weber's [Omni-EPD](https://github.com/robweber/omni-epd/), so it "should" work with most e-ink displays.